onflow/contract-updater/README.md

 :information_source: If you haven't already, perform the [setup steps above](#setup)

-1. Since we'll be configuring an update deployment across a number of contract accounts, we'll need to delegate access to those accounts via AuthAccount Capabilities on each.
-Running the following transaction will link an AuthAccount Capability on the signer's account and publish it for the account where our `Updater` will live.
+1. Since we'll be configuring an update deployment across a number of contract accounts, we'll need to delegate access to those accounts via Account Capabilities on each.
+Running the following transaction will link an Account Capability on the signer's account and publish it for the account where our `Updater` will live.

     ```sh